 Laws That Restrict Dual Tracking

-In response to this issue, the Consumer Financial Protection Bureau has issued a rule and certain states have passed laws in recent years to restrict mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification.
+In response to this issue, the Consumer Financial Protection Bureau issued a rule and certain states have passed laws in recent years to restrict mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification.
 Under these laws, when you submit a complete application for a loan modification, the foreclosure process must be halted until the application has been fully reviewed.

 CFPB Rules Restrict Dual Tracking

-The CFPB, which was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, issued new mortgage servicing rules that went into effect as of January 10, 2014.
+The CFPB, which was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, issued mortgage servicing rules that went into effect as of January 10, 2014.
 Among other things, the rules restrict dual tracking.

 If you submit a complete loss mitigation application to your mortgage servicer after the foreclosure has started, but more than 37 days before a foreclosure sale, the servicer must stop the foreclosure process until:

 - the servicer informs you that you are not eligible for any loss mitigation option (and any appeal you make has been exhausted)